strapdata/elassandra-google-k8s-marketplace/README.md

 The script [`scripts/backup.sh`](scripts/backup.sh) does the following:

-1. Uploads the [`make_backup.sh`](scripts/make_backup.sh) script to each container.
+1. Uploads the [`make_backup.sh`](scripts/make_backup.sh) script for each container.
 2. Runs the script to create a backup package, using the `nodetool snapshot` command.
-2. Downloads the backup to your machine.
+2. Downloads the backup on your machine.

-After you run the script, the `backup-$NODENUMBER.tar.gz` file contains the backup for each node.
+After running the script, the `backup-$NODENUMBER.tar.gz` file will contain the backup for each node.

 Run the script using the following options: